tasuki/vitwiki/comp/geo/2d/gdal.md

 done
 ```

-Turn a GeoTIFF into COG (fast viewing):
+Turn a single-band GeoTIFF into COG:
 ```
 gdal_translate -of COG -co COMPRESS=DEFLATE -co PREDICTOR=YES in.tif out.tif
 ```

-Turn an orthophoto GeoTIFF into COG with JPEG compression:
+Turn a RGB GeoTIFF into COG with JPEG compression:
 ```
 gdal_translate -of COG -co COMPRESS=JPEG in.tif out.tif
 ```